OSLabTools/nicetoolbox/docs/getting_started.md

 ```

 The outputs will be saved in the folder defined in `./detectors/configs/run_file.toml` under `io.out_folder` (with filled-in placeholders).
-To watch the experiment run, check the log file `/path/to/<out_folder>/nicetoolbox.log`.
-Expect the tool to take about 6min for this experiment.
+To monitor the experiment, check the log file at `/path/to/<out_folder>/nicetoolbox.log`.
+The tool is expected to take approximately 6 minutes for this experiment.

 ## 6. Visualize the results

 There are multiple options to visualize the results of NICE toolbox.
-For an interactive experience, we recommend to use our `visual` code which is running `rerun`.
+For an interactive experience, we recommend using our `visual` code, which runs `rerun`.
 To do so, open `./visual/configs/visualizer_config.toml` and update the entries `io.experiment_folder`, `media.dataset_name`, and `media.video_name`.
 ```toml
 [io]